WebsiteBaker-modules/addon-file-editor/README.md

 Your browser requires a [Flash&trade; plugin](http://get.adobe.com/de/flashplayer/) in order to use the online image service from [Pixlr](http://pixlr.com).
 Keep in mind that your image is uploaded to pixlr.com.
 So please make sure you read, understood and agree to the Pixlr [FAQ](http://pixlr.com/faq/) and [Terms & Service](http://pixlr.com/terms_of_service/) ***before*** using this service.

+#### Unzip Archive Files
+If you have unzip archive support enabled via ***code/config.php***, an *unzip* icon appears in the action icons group at the right of a *.zip file.
+Clicking the *unzip* icon allows you to unzip the archive to the actual folder on your server.
+This feature allows you to create nested folder structures and/or multiple files from an existing *.zip archive.
+The *.zip folder structure will be taken over.
+Any file contained in the target exraction folder which is older than the corresponding file in the archive will be replaced without further notice.

 ## AFE Configuration Settings
 You can modify the default settings of `AFE` via the configuration file ***code/config.php*** located in the `AFE` module folder.